Pictures of the year: Protests

 Washington Redskins tight end Niles Paul, linebacker Ryan Anderson and linebacker Chris Carter kneel with teammates during the playing of the national anthem before the game between the Washington Redskins and the Oakland Raiders at FedEx Field in...more

-Samantha Hanahentzen, 17, poses for a #MeToo portrait in Detroit, Michigan, October 29, 2017.
+Samantha Hanahentzen, 17, poses for a #MeToo portrait in Detroit, Michigan, October 29.
 Hanahentzen said: "When I saw the #MeToo hashtag I was just coming to terms with my sexual assault.
-It happened when I was in middle school by one of my...more
+It happened when I was in middle school by one of my teachers....more

 Opposition lawmaker Luis Stefanelli (L) gestures next to fellow opposition lawmaker Leonardo Regnault after a group of government supporters burst into Venezuela's opposition-controlled National Assembly during a session, in Caracas, Venezuela July...more